Onelinerhub/onelinerhub/php-gd/how-to-draw-rectangle-copy.md

-# How to draw rectangle COPY
+# How to draw rectangle

 ```php
 <?php